 Sue Atkinson is an Educational Design Manager in the Educational Innovation team.

 Jess Frawley is a lecturer in the Educational Innovation team and an Honorary Associate in the Faculty of Architecture, Design and Planning.
 She has a multidisciplinary background spanning Arts, Social Sciences and Information Technology.
 Her research sits at the nexus of fields such as as semiotics, human computer interaction, information systems and education.
 Her primary area of specialisation is on understanding people’s lived experience with new and emerging technologies and using such understandings to inform future technology design and use.
 This perspective has underpinned Jessica’s research in several applied research settings.
 This has included higher education development and informal community based learning.
 One of the threads that runs through her research is interest in user- and student-generated content and the new multimodal literacies that typically accompany these practices.

-We wish to thank James Tracy and Ben Spiers for lending their substantial technical expertise to the development and upkeep of this platform.
+We wish to thank James Tracy for lending his substantial technical expertise to the design, development and upkeep of this platform.